jurekledzinski/Hairdresser-shop/README.md

   success_url: `http://localhost:3000/booking/success/${bookingId}`,
   cancel_url: `http://localhost:3000/booking/cancel/${bookingId}`,
 - The can appear some errors due to cookie sameSite or content security blocking after changes in browsers, so it is good to test with https protocol on localhost.
+- Google map is only for development purpose here so can appear message popup.

 To test in stripe, use number card: 4242 4242 4242 4242